hashicorp/terraform-provider-aws/website/docs/r/route53domains_registered_domain.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - The domain name.
+* `abuse_contact_email` - Email address to contact to report incorrect contact information for a domain, to report that the domain is being used to send spam, to report that someone is cybersquatting on a domain name, or report some other type of abuse.
+* `abuse_contact_phone` - Phone number for reporting abuse.
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block).

 ## Timeouts